wu-lee/rushkoff-archive/docs/_articles/the-end-of-the-story.md

 It is as if going online somehow opens a person to a more chaotic sensibility.
 50-year-old businessmen get into conversations about Carl Jung with teenagers whose dreadlocks and piercings would repulse them in the Street.
 New kinds of forums have arisen to give people a chance to interaction more dreamlike ways.
 Multi-User Dimensions (MUDS) allow users to engage in text-based fantasy games with strangers from around the world.
 Physically, it's as safe as writing an email letter; psychologically, well, it's as depraved as the participants want it to get.

-t the computer medium is not just for

-participating, an entirely new set

-At the moment we realize mn *

-i i

-reading and consuming, but for ene Parva 10 $8 0 Sad a

-of responsibilities confronts us: vive on the vonsensual hallucination?

-i words and actions

-a ae the hierarchically structured caine a eee te ae

-file-sharing systems (ftp.
-USENET, gopher) are -_ Cet | aaa own

-freefe tyle Internet browsers, that encourage users ms

-reeform-sty uter networks.

-ndom paths through the world of comp twor!
+At the moment we realize that the computer medium is not just for reading and consuming, but for posting and participating, an entirely new set of responsibilities confronts us: what do we want to say and do, and what affect our words  and actions have on the consensual hallucination?
+Slowly but surely, the hierarchically structured databases, newsgroups, and file-sharing systems (ftp, USENET, gopher) are giving way to more freeform-style Internet browsers, that encourage users to chart their own, almost random paths through the world of computer networks.

 ee wa Wide Web lets people participate online in a manner much